As a Master of Arts in English student, you must complete the major’s core requirements and 1 of our 4 options to earn your degree.

-To earn the MA degree, candidates must complete all program courses with a grade of "B-" or higher.
-In addition, the overall program GPA must be 3.0 or higher.
-Failure to maintain a 3.0 grade point average, or 2 consecutive course sessions where a grade lower than B- has been earned, will result in academic probation in accordance with departmental policies.
+To earn a master’s degree, you must complete all courses with a grade of B- or higher.
+In addition, your overall program GPA must be 3.0 or higher.
+Failure to maintain a 3.0 GPA, or 2 consecutive course sessions where a grade lower than B- has been earned, will result in academic probation in accordance with program policies.

 Credit Hour Requirements

 You will complete a minimum of 33 semester hours of graduate work to earn your master’s degree.

 See the catalog for a complete description of current requirements.

 Transfer credit must be approved by the program director and cannot exceed 11 credit hours.
 Transfer classes must be at appropriate levels and fulfill the objectives of the master’s degree at WSU.
 No courses for which credit was used to fulfill requirements of another degree may be used toward the master’s degree at WSU.
 You must successfully complete a minimum of 2/3 of your requirements with WSU courses to meet graduate residency requirements.

 All transfers are subject to program approval.
 The transfer of graduate credits from other institutions will be considered on a case-by-case basis.